Journalism

 Detective is an investigator,

-usually a member of a law enforcement agency.
+law enforcement agency.
 Some are private persons,

 and may be known as private investigators or "